 DAS Masters & Research

 DAS Choreography was previously called Amsterdam Master of Choreography.
-DAS Choreography is founded in 2002.
+DAS Choreography was founded in 2002.
 Before that it was called Dance Unlimited.

-The new DAS Creative Producing - Entrepreneurship in the Arts Master's degree programme starts in September 2018.
-This part-time master's (in development) is the first programme for creative producers in the Netherlands.
+That is why the part-time Master degree DAS Creative Producing - Entrepreneurship in the Arts was founded in September 2018.
+It is the first programme for creative producers in the Netherlands.

-DAS Research coordinates and supports all research groups at the DAS Graduate School, and is responsible for the development of master programmes and doctoral research.
-Focussing on ‘Performing Arts in Transition’, it operates at the heart of innovation and raises the school’s profile as an expert community.
+Focusing on ‘Performing Arts in Transition’, DAS Research operates at the heart of innovation and raises DAS Graduate School's profile as an expert community.
 DAS Research is responsible for initiating cross-programme activities and designing specific programmes that may involve external researchers and institutions.

 The programme supports and supervises research into artistic, cultural and societal transitions that impact on existing working methods – and by extension on performing artists’ values, knowledge and choice-making.

 The research focuses on three domains: Artistic research in the 3rdCycle (THIRD), Embodied Knowledge in Theatre and Dance and Creative Producing.